-The tank will be equipped with Red Jacket submersible pumps (2 hp) for each compartment.
-Overfill prevention for each tank compartment will be provided by a valve assembly which will be installed in the tank below the vapor recovery fitting and will be set to shut off flow into the tank when the volume of liquid in the tank reaches no more than 95% of the tank capacity.
+The proposed TW tank storing gasoline will be equipped with a 0.75 hp Red Jacket submersible pump.
+Overfill prevention for the tank compartment will be provided by a valve assembly which will be installed in the tank below the vapor recovery fitting and will be set to shut off flow into the tank when the volume of liquid in the tank reaches no more than 95% of the tank capacity.
+Additionally, overfill audible and visual alarm will be positioned at 90% capacity.
+In anticipation of encountering a sensitive geologic feature (groundwater) due to the proximity to Lake Austin, it was recommended that a TW tank be installed.